codesinger/shu/doc/shu-manual.md

+#### shu-match-find-any-using-internal ####
+shu-match-find-any-using-internal *token-list*
+[Function]

+Given a token list, return a list of all "using namespace" statements and all "using" statements that are not "using namespace" statements.  "using namespace std;" is an example of the first type.  "using std::string" is an example of the second type.
+This is used to find out whether or not a file of code contains any such statements and to identify them.

 #### shu-match-find-semi-names ####
 shu-match-find-semi-names *token-list*
 [Function]

-With a match list that is a semi-colon followed by the regular expression for a C++ name, do a reverse tokenized match for all occurrences, then take each line that holds a match and put it into the buffer "`**shu-vars**`",
+With a match list that is a semi-colon followed by the regular expression for a C++ name, do a reverse tokenized match for all occurrences, then take each line that holds a match and put it into the buffer "`**shu-vars**\.`

+This version (11 Nov 2019) adds one more check.
+If the token immediately in front of the semi-colon is "}", then we assume this is the last line of code in an inline function, in which case it is not a variable declaration.
+This helps to weed out some of the extraneous ones but not all of them.